1. Gautama Buddha was born in __________.

 Explanation: It became a world religion despite vanishing from its birthplace.

-89. Modern revival of Buddhism in India was led by:
+89. Modern revival of Buddhism in India was led by__________.

 A) Mahatma Gandhi